An operational continuum limit of quantum combs: The continuous process tensor framework

-To start with, consider a $k$-step process tensor $\PT$ constructed via a set of system-environment unitaries $\{\mathcal{U}_{j:j-1}^{\rm SE}\}_{j=1}^k$ from whom we have the corresponding (vectorised) Hamiltonian generators $\{\Hgen_j\coloneqq -i(H_j\otimes\id - \id \otimes H_j^{\T}\}$ and for which---without loss of generality---we take the corresponding evolution times to each be $\shortT$.
+To start with, consider a $k$-step process tensor $\PT$ constructed via a set of system-environment unitaries $\{\mathcal{U}_{j:j-1}^{\rm SE}\}_{j=1}^k$ from whom we have the corresponding (vectorised) Hamiltonian generators $\{\Hgen^{(j)}\coloneqq -i(H_j\otimes\id - \id \otimes H_j^{\T}\}$ and for which---without loss of generality---we take the corresponding evolution times to each be $\shortT$.
 Note that although the assumption of an underlying generator to our dynamics keeps our framework more physically grounded, it comes at the expense of full generality in the classification of quantum stochastic processes.
 Nevertheless, it is only our intent to have an operational framework of such processes in the continuum.
 One could more generally think of a continuous process tensor as the CP functional underlying an infinite collection of consistent finite process tensors~\cite{milzKolmogorovExtensionTheorem2020} (which need not be governed by a stochastic differential equation, for example), but it is not entirely clear then how to extract physical meaning from such an object.
-The Choi state of the present process tensor can similarly be constructed via the link product

-which is our starting point.
-To keep the end point in sight, our target is to represent a continuum version of \cref{eq:pt-link-main} in which a total interval time $T$ is fixed.
-So we set the number of steps $k=\frac{T}{\shortT}$ and then construct the object conceptually represented by $\lim_{\shortT\to 0}[\hat \Upsilon_{k:0}^{\shortT}]$.
+Our starting point, therefore, shall be the Choi matrix $\hat{\Upsilon}_{k:0}^{\shortT}$, constructed such that each $\mathcal{U}_{j:j-1}(\shortT) = \exp(\shortT\Hgen^{(j)}).$ We set the number of steps to $k=\frac{T}{\shortT}$ and then construct the object conceptually represented by $\lim_{\shortT\to 0}[\hat \Upsilon_{k:0}^{\shortT}]$.
 To do this, we will first construct a second quantised version of $\hat{\Upsilon}_{k:0}^{\shortT}$ and show that it is identical to $\PTchoi$ in its preservation of the generalised Born rule (\cref{eq:pt-born}).
 It is this action as a linear mapping which we shall use to guide our derivation of this representation.

-It is clearer to see the matrix-product nature of the process tensor by working instead with the vectorisation of \cref{eq:pt-link-main} by employing the Liouville space representation.
-Here, $\mathcal{U}$ acts as a matrix on the (row-)vectorised $\rm SE$ state and our instruments' Choi states $\hat{\mathcal{A}}$ will be cast in the Pauli basis $\{\kket{P_\mu}\}_{\mu = 0}^{d_{\rm S}^2-1}=: \{\kket{\mu}\}_\mu$ of the system's Liouville space such that
+It is clearer to see the matrix-product nature of the process tensor by working instead with the vectorisation of \cref{eq:pt-choi-def} by employing the Liouville space representation.
+Here, $\mathcal{U}$ acts as a matrix on the (row-)vectorised $\rm SE$ state and our instruments' Choi matrices $\hat{\mathcal{A}}$ will be cast in the normalised Pauli basis $\{\kket{P_\mu}\}_{\mu = 0}^{d_{\rm S}^2-1}=: \{\kket{\mu}\}_\mu$ of the system's Liouville space such that